How to Convert a Chase Bank Statement PDF to Excel

 When to use the alternatives

-Bank2XL's edge is Chrome-native workflow (no upload site, no account creation for the free tier) plus the built-in reconciliation check on every conversion.
+What Bank2XL does differently: Chrome workflow (no upload site, no account creation for the free tier) and a reconciliation check on every conversion.

 FAQ

 Is this secure?
 My statement has my account number.
-The PDF is uploaded to Bank2XL's extraction backend, processed, and the file is not retained.
+The PDF goes to the Bank2XL extraction backend over HTTPS.
+We process files in memory, auto-delete within 24 hours, and you can opt out in Settings.
+Details at /data-retention.
 Account numbers are masked in the Excel output by default.
-No data is sold or shared.
+We don't train AI on your content or share it.

 Does it work on scanned Chase statements?
 Yes.
-If you scanned a paper statement or photographed it with your phone, Bank2XL runs OCR on the image first, then extracts.
-Accuracy drops a few points on heavily skewed scans, but the Validation tab will flag any rows where the math does not add up.
+If you scanned a paper statement or shot it on your phone, OCR runs on the image first, then extraction.
+Accuracy drops a few points on heavy skew, but the Validation tab will flag any row where the math doesn't add up.

 Does it work for Chase business and credit card statements too?
 Yes.
-Bank2XL detects the statement type (personal checking, business, credit card) and applies the right extraction logic.
-You do not have to tell it which kind it is.
+The statement type (personal checking, business, credit card) is detected automatically and the right extraction logic applied.
+You don't have to tell it which kind it is.

 What if Chase changes the PDF layout next month?
-Bank2XL's AI extraction does not depend on a fixed template, so layout tweaks usually work on day one.
-If something breaks, the Validation tab will catch it.
+Extraction doesn't depend on a fixed template, so layout tweaks usually work on day one.
+If something breaks, the Validation tab catches it.

 Get started

 Install Bank2XL from the Chrome Web Store at bank2xl.app.
-Free tier gives you 3 conversions per day, no signup, no credit card.
+Free during beta: 10 statements a day, no signup, no credit card.
 Drop a Chase PDF, click Convert, get a clean Excel file.

 Skip the manual cleanup — try Bank2XL free